5 Practical Steps to Start Budgeting Today

 Relatable Example: Have you ever been surprised by how quickly small purchases add up?
 Those "just a coffee" moments can make a big difference in your overall financial picture.
 By listing everything, you gain clarity—and you might even be surprised to find areas where you can save.

 Action Tip: Break down your expenses into two categories: essential (rent, utilities, groceries) and non-essential (entertainment, shopping).
-This helps you prioritize and see where you can adjust if needed.
+This helps you prioritise and see where you can adjust if needed.

-- Free Automated Budget Template (Excel): Input your expenses manually and customize your categories, helping you see exactly where your money is going.
+- Free Automated Budget Calculator: Input your expenses and customise your categories, helping you see exactly where your money is going.

 Step 3: Identify Areas for Savings